Dolly Sods Wilderness: Threat and recovery

-In the 1970s and '80s, it was not possible to propose Dolly Sods North for wilderness classification as it was all privately owned – by the Western Maryland Railway Company and the Virginia Electric and Power Company (VEPCO) – and was largely outside the proclamation boundary of the MNF.
-Public acquisition could not go forward as the companies long refused to consider selling.
-In 1993, however, the Nature Conservancy paid another $6 million to acquire 6,168 acres in Dolly Sods North (of the total of 7,215 acres) from the then-owner, the Texas-based Quintana Corporation.
+In the 1970s and 1980s, it was not possible to propose Dolly Sods North for wilderness classification as it was all privately owned by the Western Maryland Railway Company and the Virginia Electric and Power Company and was largely outside the proclamation boundary of the MNF.
+Public acquisition could not go forward as the companies refused to sell.
+In 1993, however, the Nature Conservancy paid another $6 million to acquire 6,168 acres in Dolly Sods North (of the total of 7,215 acres) from Quintana Corporation.
 This land was then donated to the Forest Service.
-Most recently, the Omnibus Public Lands Management Act of 2009 added 7156 acres of Dolly Sods North to the original 10215 acres of the Wilderness to make the present total of 17,371 acres.
+Most recently, the Omnibus Public Lands Management Act of 2009 added 7156 acres of Dolly Sods North to the original 10215 acres of the wilderness to make the present total of 17,371 acres.

 Climate and weather

 The climate of Dolly Sods is classified as humid continental, similar to portions of Canada.
 Daily weather can vary greatly with large extremes in temperature occurring dangerously fast.
 Fog can form/roll in extremely quickly, dropping visibility to dangerous, disorienting near-zero conditions.
 Access roads can quickly become blocked by dense fog, downed trees from high wind, and snow/snow drifts.